Do you want to learn how to play drums but aren’t quite sure where to begin?

 One of the most intimidating things about learning how to play drums is the cost of getting started.
 Oftentimes, instruments don’t come cheap.
 And unlike most other instruments, the drum set is composed of several pieces of expensive gear — it’s not just one simple piece.

-Before we look into alternative options for beginners, let’s take a look at the basic parts for buying your first drum set.
+Before we look into alternative options for beginners, take a look at the basic parts for buying drums for dummies.

 The snare is the center of a five-piece drum kit.
-The snare drum is responsible for the loud crack, usually on upbeats, that you hear during songs.
+The snare drum is responsible for the loud crack, usually on upbeats, that you hear during your favorite songs.

 The snare’s sound comes from its shell, which is generally made from wood like maple, birch, or mahogany, or from metals such as aluminum, bronze, brass, or stainless steel.